 - the name and contact details of the tenancy deposit scheme provider they used

 - the conditions in which all or part of your deposit can be kept at the end of the tenancy

-There are some circumstances where your landlord don't have to use a tenancy deposit scheme.
-They don't need to register your deposit if:
+There are some circumstances where your landlord does not have to use a tenancy deposit scheme.
+They do not need to register your deposit if: